MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-install.md

 # How to install Azure library packages for Python

-The Azure SDK for Python is composed solely of many individual libraries that can be installed in standard Python or conda environments.
+The Azure SDK for Python is composed of many individual libraries that can be installed in standard [Python](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) environments.

 Libraries for standard Python environments are listed in the [package index](azure-sdk-library-package-index.md).